manticoresoftware/manticoresearch-php/docs/configuration.md

 * headers - array of custom headers
 * curl - array of CURL settings as option=>value
 * persistent - define whether the connection is persistent or not
+* bigint_to_string - define whether big integers in response are converted to strings or not

 A simple example of multiple hosts:
 ```